 Sasuke pointed to it as they looked out the window on the second floor.

-"That's the servants' quarters.
-There's an underground tunnel that connects it to the kitchens in the basement," explained Sasuke.
+"That's the servants' quarters," explained Sasuke.
 Sakura tried not to look so surprised.
 But the servants' quarters matched the rest of the palace with its white walls and shining blue roof.
 On the stone chimney sat two young boys covered in soot.
 This place even employed chimney sweeps for the servants.
 It was strange to see the servants' quarters being maintained so carefully.
-Had Sasuke not explained, she wouldn't have thought it was the place for the staff to live.
+Had Sasuke not explained, she would have assumed that it was a residence for the branch family or visiting dignitaries.

-Sakura thought back to the servants' quarters in the castle at home.
+Sakura thought back to the servants' quarters in the castle in her own country.
+They were always buried in the basement of the fortress.
 As a child, she had spent countless hours sneaking around the cool halls.
 The flickering torchlight warped and elongated her shadows.
 Equal parts nervous and excited, she squeezed her damp palm around her cousin's.
 And Sasori looked back at her for a brief instant to give her a reassuring smile.
 They snuck around the skirts of the scullery maids and chefs.
 As they weaved their way through the loud clamor of the kitchen, they snuck pastries hot from the oven that had been left to cool on the counters.
 The flaky treats burnt their tongues with the taste of butter as they gobbled them down.
-And if some of the kinder maids found them, they would sneak them small cups of sweet orange juice before shooing them off.
+And if some of the kinder maids found them, they would sneak them small cups of watered-down wine before shooing them off.

 The rest of the tunnels were dark and damp- some even had moss or thick lines of ivy burrowing between the stones.
 Rats squeaked by and Sakura tried her best not to squeal whenever Sasori kicked one aside.
 But the game was too fun to stop.
 And by the time they reached the rooms where the servant girls slept, their eyes were accustomed to the dark.
 Together Sakura and Sasori ran their hands over straw-filled mattresses and shushed each other as they ducked into corners whenever someone walked past.